Cray-HPE/docs-csm/operations/boot_orchestration/BOS_Workflows.md

 The following are mentioned in the workflows:

 - Boot Orchestration Service \(BOS\) is responsible for booting, configuring, and shutting down collections of nodes.
   The Boot Orchestration Service has the following components:
   - A BOS session template is a collection of one or more boot sets.
 A boot set defines a collection of nodes and the information about the boot artifacts and parameters.
-Session templates also include information on what CFS configuration should be applied.
+    Session templates also include information on which [Configuration Framework Service (CFS)](../../glossary.md#configuration-framework-service-cfs) configuration should be applied.
   - BOS sessions provide a way to apply a template across a group of nodes and monitor the progress of those nodes as they move toward their desired state.
+  - BOS Operators interact with other services to perform actions on nodes, moving them toward their desired state.
+BOS operators are used only for BOS v2 operations.
   - Boot Orchestration Agent \(BOA\) is automatically launched to execute the session.
-    A BOA executes the given operation, and if the operation is a boot or a reboot, it also configures the nodes post-boot \(if configure is enabled\).
-BOA is used only for BOS v1 operations.
+    A BOA executes the given operation; if the operation is a boot or a reboot, it also configures the nodes post-boot \(if enabled\).
-- Cray Advanced Platform and Monitoring Control \(CAPMC\) service provides system-level power control for nodes in the system.
+- [Cray Advanced Platform Monitoring and Control (CAPMC)](../../glossary.md#cray-advanced-platform-monitoring-and-control-capmc) service provides system-level power control for nodes in the system.
 CAPMC interfaces directly with the Redfish APIs to the controller infrastructure to effect power and environmental changes on the system.
-- Hardware State Manager \(HSM\) tracks the state of each node and its group and role associations.
+- [Hardware State Manager (HSM)](../../glossary.md#hardware-state-manager-hsm) tracks the state of each node and its group and role associations.
-- Boot Script Service \(BSS\) stores per-node information about the iPXE boot script.
-Nodes consult BSS for boot artifacts \(kernel, `initrd`, image root\) and boot parameters when nodes boot or reboot.
+- [Boot Script Service (BSS)](../../glossary.md#boot-script-service-bss) stores per-node information about the iPXE boot script.
+  When booting or rebooting, nodes consult BSS for boot artifacts \(kernel, `initrd`, image root\) and boot parameters.
-- The Simple Storage Service \(Ceph S3\) is an artifact repository that stores boot artifacts.
+- [Simple Storage Service (S3)](../../glossary.md#simple-storage-service-s3) is an artifact repository that stores boot artifacts.
-- Configuration Framework Service \(CFS\) configures nodes using the configuration framework.
-Launches and aggregates the status from one or more Ansible instances against nodes \(node personalization\) or images \(image customization\).
+- CFS configures nodes using the configuration framework.
+Launches and aggregates the status from one or more Ansible instances against nodes
+  \(node personalization\) or images \(image customization\).

 ## Workflows

 The set of allowed operations for a session are:

-- Boot – Boot nodes that are powered off.
+- `boot` – Boot nodes that are powered off
-- Configure – Reconfigure the nodes using the Configuration Framework Service \(CFS\).
+- `configure` – Reconfigure the nodes using the Configuration Framework Service \(CFS\)
-- Reboot – Gracefully power down nodes that are on and then power them back up.
+- `reboot` – Gracefully power down nodes that are on and then power them back up
-- Shutdown – Gracefully power down nodes that are on.
+- `shutdown` – Gracefully power down nodes that are on

 The following workflows are included in this document: